 Don’t insert an ear thermometer into the ear canal.
 Because it uses infrared radiation, the thermometer can get a reading if the sensor is pointing toward the ear canal.

 Instead, purchase two thermometers and label each one for how it’s used.
-You can also purchase a rectal thermometer with a small tip to use for a baby.
+You can also purchase online a rectal thermometer with a small tip to use for a baby.
 It can reduce the risk of injuring your baby.

 Rectal thermometers are the best choice for young children, especially those under the age of 6 months.
 That’s because you’ll be able to get a more accurate reading.
 In fact, many pediatricians will request you take a rectal temperature before seeing them for a fever in a baby.

-To take a rectal temperature:
+To take your baby’s rectal temperature: